viktorbezdek/awesome-github-projects/README.md

 ## Mustache

-- [linode/apl-core](https://github.com/linode/apl-core) - Application Platform for Linode Kubernetes Engine (and any other conformant K8s)
+- [linode/apl-core](https://github.com/linode/apl-core) - Application Platform for Linode Kubernetes Engine (or any other K8s)

 ## Nix